hweidner/psync/README.md

 This command will fetch psync, compile and install it in the directory
 $HOME/go/bin, or $GOPATH/bin if GOPATH is set.

-When working with Go 1.16, you might need to explicitely turn modules off by setting the environment variable GO111MODULE=off.
+When working with Go 1.16 or later, you might need to explicitely turn modules off by setting the environment variable GO111MODULE=off.

 Usage
 -----